And let us not grow weary of doing good, for in due season we will reap, if we do not give up. – Galatians 6:9

 It is a self-replicating cycle.
 They pray less; they read less.
 The less they pray and read, the more they get into the habit of doing neither.
 Reading the Bible will lessen your doubts.
 Not reading the Bible will increase your doubts.
 The exact same thing goes for prayer.

-A woman of integrity does what she does because that is what she is (a woman of integrity).
+A woman of integrity does what she does because that is who she is (a woman of integrity).
 She is the same in public or in private, during times of relative ease or of great pressure.
 She does not pretend to be something she is not-ever.
 There is a powerful simplicity to that kind of life and the ministry that springs from it.

 Honesty really means being consistent between your word and your actions, your inner and outer selves, and your walk and talk.
 Honesty knows that truth is God’s absolute truth and that it applies to everyone–ourselves included.
 Honesty avoids exaggeration and embraces simplicity.